My new online yoga classes are now LIVE! Join in on a great class of deep breathing, deep movements and deep inspiration.

 Yoga postures (asana) provides a lifetime of healthy physical movement when performed with proper construction.

-Viewing a photo of a yoga posture or asana and creating it, is like photographing an automobile and labeling it “how to build a car.”
+Viewing a photo of a yoga posture and creating it, is like photographing an automobile and labeling it “how to build a car.”
 To put it another way, viewing a yoga pose and attempting to replicate it is not as easy as it seems.
 What the photo shows is a result of something that has gone through a construction process.
 There are many details involved in the process.
 There’s more than meets the eye.
 Therefore, construction without proper instruction can create a less than beneficial experience, whether building a car or a yoga asana.

 The quality is in the construction

 The quality of the construction of a yoga posture is where the quality of your results lie.
-“How to build and automobile” would show detailed instructions of every aspect of the process.
+“How to build an automobile” would show detailed instructions of every aspect of the process.
 It would take into consideration, details related to durability, functionality and style.
 The same goes for yoga asana.
 There are many details in the process.
 Details can be microscopic.
 Details that can only be discovered and experienced by the creator, you!

 The power and magic of yoga posture is in the details of how to construct it.
 If you are constructing it with poor quality parts, the longevity or benefits will not be as noticeable.
 So a photo of a yoga posture is only a veneer of what’s underneath.
-You can put a Mercedes emblem on a K-car but it wont change the quality.
+You can put a Mercedes emblem on a K-car but it won’t change the quality.
 This is to say that the picture is not the experience.
 Similar to a Hollywood movie where the store front is only a prop.
 There’s nothing behind it.

 Actors can pretend to be superheros and dancers can pretend to be yogis.
 However it’s important to remember yoga is about the details of construction, not snapshots in time.

-How to Build your car
+How to build your car

-In the scope of yoga posture, this phrase is important to remember.
-“Yoga is not about standing on your head.
+In the scope of yoga posture, this phrase is important to remember: “Yoga is not about standing on your head.
 It’s about standing on your own two feet.”

 To be able to stand tall is a monumental feat.
 Knowing how your feet are placed and how your muscles support your posture is a profound step in knowing how to build an asana.
-When standing feel all edges of your feet embracing the earth.
+When standing, feel all edges of your feet embracing the earth.
 Allow your toes to spread open to support your stance.
 When bending forward, allow the spine to lengthen throughout the entire movement.

 There are little elements in each posture that make big differences.
 Little adjustments in alignment can make for a more painful process, but bring the benefits that might have been missed.
-I can make a slight adjustment to a students pose that may take months for them to perfect.
+I can make a slight adjustment to a student’s pose that may take months for them to perfect.
 Without knowledge of the adjustment, they would build a poor quality structure.

-As you build your masterpiece think of structural alignment.
+As you build your masterpiece, think of structural alignment.
 Play with your movements and expand your capabilities.
 In doing so, you will progress much smoother with greater confidence.

 Where are the instructions?

 While it’s nice to have a great guru by your side, sometimes all you need is your mat.
 Each pose has attributes to its design you must follow.
-Therefore, attend a class with a knowledgeable instructor or attend my Online Classes opening this summer.
+Therefore, attend a class with a knowledgeable instructor or attend my Online Classes opening this spring.
 Until then, get a good book like my favorite, Total Yoga.

 A book can describe alignment in detail.
 This can be better for comprehension than trying to listen to an instructor.
 Remember, each posture reconstructs your body for maximum movement and function.
 The key to success is performing the asana correctly.